konrad-jamrozik/mining-sandboxes-icse2016/README.md

 ### Figure 5 data

-The charts have been generated from files in the [saturation charts data 12 apps 2h](results/saturation charts data 12 apps 2h) directory.
+The charts were generated from files in the [saturation charts data 12 apps 2h](results/saturation charts data 12 apps 2h) directory.

 ### Figure 7 data